goFrendiAsgard/jurnal-chiml/draft.md

 # TODO:

 * Explain the acronym
-* The options of the questionaires is better to be sorted descending
+* The options of the questionnaires is better to be sorted descending
 * Explain the `not-returned-questions`
 * Explain the outlier
 * Better to tabulate the questions